jnaiman/is542_spring2020/README.md

  * Add in pedagogy links and general references
  * Add in "working on" as far as online teaching strategies -- what is currently working and is not
  * add in course pre-reqs
+ * add in slides with lecture notes

 **Weeks**
  * Week 02
     * A-void notebook
+ * Week 03
+    * Add in extra GLM stuff, corrplot, links to datacamp

 **Stretch Goals**
  * include bayesian stuffs as a bonus class